Overview of CSS Layout

 4. CSS Grid Layout

-While flexbox layout is used for single dimensional layout, the CSS grid layout is used for two dimensions that are, lining elements up into rows and columns.
-We can use the Grid Layout with a value of display set to grid.
-The example below uses a similar structure of the flex example, but with a container as a parent element and some child elements.
-Also in addition to using the grid, we are defining some row and column parameters on the parent element using the grid-template-rows and grid-template-columns CSS properties.
+While web designers use the flexbox layout for single-dimensional layout, they use the CSS grid layout for two dimensions, aligning elements into rows and columns.
+We can use the Grid Layout with a value of display set to the grid.
+The example below uses a similar structure to the flex example but with a container as a parent element and some child elements.
+Also, in addition to using the grid, we are defining some row and column parameters on the parent element using the grid-template-rows and grid-template-columns CSS properties.

 Example: